 Grief over loss of pet

-There was a pet who lived at my parents' home since I was a child.
+There was a pet that lived at my parents' home since I was a child.
 He passed away over a year ago, and sometimes I still dream about him.
 How do I move past his death?
 Thanks you for your time.

 Whether cat or dog, bird or reptile, many people consider their animal companions a part of their family.
 Some even find themselves having warmer feelings for their furry (or feathered) friends than for members of their extended family!
 So, it’s no wonder you continue to dream about your childhood pet.
 Pets can be a source of comfort, companionship, unconditional love, and joy.